What Is a Distributed Workforce? The Complete Guide for 2026

 Can any company become a distributed company?

 Not entirely.
 Some industries and job functions require physical presence, such as manufacturing, healthcare, and retail.
-However, most organizations have roles that can work distributedly even if others cannot.
+However, most organizations have roles that can work distributedly even if others can't.
 Many companies adopt a hybrid-distributed approach where certain teams (like engineering, marketing, or finance) work fully distributed while others remain location-dependent.
-The key is assessing which roles genuinely require in-person presence versus those where it's simply tradition.
+The key is assessing which roles genuinely require in-person presence versus those where it's tradition.

 How do distributed teams build company culture without a physical office?

 Distributed teams build culture through intentional practices rather than proximity.
-This includes documenting values and making norms explicit, creating virtual rituals like regular all-hands meetings or casual coffee chats, investing in periodic in-person gatherings for relationship building, and using asynchronous communication tools that keep everyone informed regardless of time zone.
-Culture in distributed organizations tends to be more deliberate and written down, which can actually make it clearer and more consistent than culture that develops informally in office settings.
+This includes documenting values and making norms explicit, creating virtual rituals like regular all-hands meetings or casual coffee chats, investing in periodic in-person gatherings for relationship building, and using async communication tools that keep everyone informed regardless of time zone.
+Culture in distributed organizations tends to be more deliberate and written down, which can make it clearer and more consistent than culture that develops informally in office settings.

 Connect with a Gable expert today!